 * Property is still very good value in many parts of the country.
 In 20-30 years people will be amazed that you could buy a whole house for, say, £100,000.

-* Money is still cheap.
+* Money is ultra-cheap.
 Chances are it will never, ever be as cheap again this century (and even further beyond).
+It seems that lenders still have the appetite to lend.

 * And this is the main reason: The underlying demand for rental property is still very strong pretty much everywhere.
 Yes, there are some tenants who would rather buy if they could, but renting is still the solution or more appealing for many people.